j-a-w-r/jawr-main-repo/jawr/jawr-core/src/site/markdown/integration/validator.md

 Commons Validator is an input validation component devised (originally) by David Winterfeldt as an addon for the Struts framework.
-It's functionality has since been split so that validator can serve as the basis for a independent component and is now part of Jakarta Commons.
+It's functionality has since been split so that validator can serve as the basis for an independent component and is now part of Jakarta Commons.

 Struts users use the html:javascript tag library to have Validator generate validation javascript for client side validation.
 The downside